Frequently asked questions

 Eye health

 Yes.
 Astigmatism is no longer a barrier to wearing contact lenses.
-ACUVUE® offers several contact lenses that correct for astigmatism: ACUVUE® OASYS 1-DAY for ASTIGMATISM, ACUVUE® OASYS 2-WEEK for ASTIGMATISM, 1-DAY ACUVUE® MOIST for ASTIGMATISM, and ACUVUE® VITA® for ASTIGMATISM.
+ACUVUE® offers several contact lenses that correct for astigmatism: ACUVUE® OASYS 1-DAY for ASTIGMATISM, ACUVUE® OASYS for ASTIGMATISM, 1-DAY ACUVUE® MOIST for ASTIGMATISM, and ACUVUE® VITA® for ASTIGMATISM.

 Only your eye care professional can tell for certain.
 If your eye care professional feels that contacts are still an option, we believe that ACUVUE® is an excellent choice.